Juvenile (rapper): Early life

-Born Terius Gray in 1975, Juvenile was raised in the Magnolia Projects in Uptown New Orleans, Louisiana's 3rd Ward and attended Our Lady of Grace Catholic School.
-He began rapping around age 11, which his mother disapproved of, leading to him sneaking out of his house to perform.
+Terius Gray was born on March 26, 1975.
+He was raised in the Magnolia Projects in Uptown New Orleans, Louisiana's 3rd Ward and attended Our Lady of Grace Catholic School.
+He began rapping around age 11, which his mother disapproved of, leading him to sneak out of his house to perform.
 Neighbors would taunt Gray as ignorant and call him a "little juvenile", so Gray began using the rap name Juvenile as a teenager.

 Career

 1991–1997: Beginnings, Being Myself and Solja Rags

-After being noticed at local talent shows, Juvenile made his recording debut in tracks by bounce music artist DJ Jimi, "It's Jimi" in 1991 and "Bounce (For the Juvenile)" in 1993.
+After being noticed at local talent shows, Juvenile made his recording debut on tracks by bounce music artist DJ Jimi, who released "It's Jimi" in 1991 and "Bounce (For the Juvenile)" in 1993.
 Juvenile's debut studio album, Being Myself, was released in 1994 by Warlock Records.
 The album did not gain much national attention and did not chart, but did fairly well on a local level.

-After Being Myself, Juvenile left Warlock due to creative differences, where he disagreed with the label wanting him to record bounce music.
+After Being Myself, Juvenile left Warlock due to creative differences, as he disagreed with the label wanting him to record bounce music.
 Juvenile then got a job at a gas processing plant.
 After work one day, he encountered Cash Money Records CEO Bryan "Baby" Williams at a bus stop.
 They had a brief conversation, before Juvenile improvised a freestyle rap for Baby.
 Juvenile later visited Baby and producer Mannie Fresh at Cash Money Records, performing raps for about a half hour.

 In 1997, Juvenile released his second album Solja Rags through Cash Money.
 It became popular among local rap audiences, and also saw some national success as it charted on the Billboard Hot R&B/Hip-Hop Songs chart.
 It was the first time he worked with Cash Money Records in-house producer Mannie Fresh, who would go on to produce all of Juvenile's albums on Cash Money in their entirety except Juve the Great.
 Also in 1997, Juvenile joined the Hot Boys with fellow Cash Money rappers B.G., Turk, and Lil Wayne.
 They released their debut album as a group, Get It How U Live! that same year.